What is Marmalade?

 - Communicate to your customers clearly and consistently.

-Why is an invoice not eligible for Cash-in?
+Why is an invoice not eligible for early payment?

-Invoices may not be eligible for cash-in for a number of reasons, including but not limited to:
+Invoices may not be eligible for early payment for a number of reasons, including but not limited to:

 - The invoice was issued without Marmalade payment details